-Hello Friends, In this blog post(Searching Techniques In Data Structure) I am going to let you know about the searching in data structure.
-Here searching is meant for finding a particular record in the file, table, list or database.
+Hello Friends, In this blog post(Searching Techniques In Data Structure) I am going to let you know about the searching in the data structure.
+Here searching is meant for finding a particular record in the file, table, list, or database.

 What is the search in the data structure? |Searching Techniques In Data Structure?